-Barbara teaches undergraduate courses related to literacy in the elementary grades and graduate courses in reading comprehension and reading research.
-Currently, she is using "flipped instruction" for her undergraduate courses and she teaches her graduate courses using a blended/hybrid approach.
+Barbara teaches undergraduate courses related to literacy in the elementary grades and graduate courses related to early literacy and beginning reading, reading comprehension, and reading research.

 C&T 352 & 353: Literacy Instruction for the Primary Grades & Practicum